 With nuclear medicine finally coming of age, Telix’s goal is to harness this momentum for the benefit of patients.
-We are investigating how MTR can support imaging approaches and personalised therapy.
+We are investigating how molecularly targeted radiation (MTR) can support imaging approaches and personalised therapy.

 Telix is headquartered in Melbourne, Australia with international operations in Belgium, Switzerland, Japan and the United States.

-Telix’s core development pipeline is focused on prostate, kidney, glioblastoma and hematologic cancers.
+Telix’s core development pipeline is focused on prostate, kidney, brain (glioblastoma), and hematologic cancers.

 Theranostic Trials is a non-promotional, educational resource for healthcare professionals.

-Bringing together information about radiopharmaceutical diagnostic and therapeutic (‘theranostic’) approaches, Theranostic Trials aims to help facilitate transparent scientific exchange regarding developments in theranostic medical research and ongoing clinical trials, as well as providing background information on the surrounding disease areas.
+Bringing together information about radiopharmaceutical diagnostic and therapeutic (‘theranostic’) approaches, Theranostic Trials aims to help facilitate transparent scientific exchange regarding developments in theranostic medical research and ongoing clinical trials (both company sponsored and in collaboration with leading global cancer centres), as well as providing background information on the surrounding disease areas.